I Love Memphis Volunteering and Giving Guide

 How you can help: Call (901) 789-1904 or visit the food pantry’s Facebook page for details on helping out.

 What they do: H.O.P.E. is a Mid-South Peace and Justice Center-sponsored organization that advocates for and provides resources people who are currently or have formerly experienced homelessness.

 What they do: The Hope House works with families impacted by HIV/AIDS.
-They’re the only organization in Tennessee that provides preschool and family-centerd care to severely impovershed families affected by HIV/AIDS.
+They’re the only organization in Tennessee that provides preschool and family-centered care to severely impoverished families affected by HIV/AIDS.

 What they do: The Humane Society provides shelter, medical care and adoptions to injured and abused dogs and cats.